LukeTeaKirk/AndroidSystemResizer/README.md

 # AndroidSystemResizer
-Windows batch to resize oneplus system partition
+Windows batch to resize oneplus system partition using ADB.

 Linux version Created by ProtoDevNano